Intro-CS-App-Dev-and-Deploy/Overview/README.md

 Mute Button

 Fast Forward 1 second

 Fast Rewind 1 second

 Stop Button

 Next Button:
-- "Starting all songs by getting into them"
+- "Starting all songs by getting into them" (actually means we start every song at the beginning of the song)
 - Automatic Play Button

 Back Button: Student Assignment

+---

+How to Get more than 65%
+- Include more meta data, current song specific
+- different definitions of the above buttons

+Adding more buttons (either your own creation or copying buttons I have not reviewed from my notes)
+- Wave Forms
+- Set Loops Points
+- Randomize the entire play list
+- Repeat the entire play list

 ## Final Exam: Optional Final Project